 Execute the following commands from the Dev Board Mini shell to run our image classification example:

-Download the example code from GitHub onto the board:
+Download the example code from GitHub:

 mkdir coral && cd coral git clone https://github.com/google-coral/pycoral.git cd pycoral

-Download the bird classifier model, labels file, and a bird photo:
+Download the model, labels, and bird photo:

 Run the image classifier with the bird photo (shown in figure 2):